Bidon15/popsigner/doc/deployment/SCALEWAY.md

-# Deploying BanhBaoRing to Scaleway Kubernetes
+# Deploying POPSigner to Scaleway Kubernetes

-This guide walks you through deploying the complete BanhBaoRing stack to Scaleway Kapsule (managed Kubernetes).
+This guide walks you through deploying the complete POPSigner stack to Scaleway Kapsule (managed Kubernetes).

 ## Prerequisites